Telenovela Channel: Transition to English audio and programming changes (2013–2016)

-Exploring New Genres & Remakes to Pandemic Programming Interruption (2017-present)
+Exploring new genres and remakes (2017–2019)

-On January 16, 2017, Telenovela Channel aired its first non-telenovela program "The Rose of Guadalupe" an anthology featuring standalone inspirational stories each episode.
+On January 16, 2017, Telenovela Channel aired its first and only non-telenovela program The Rose of Guadalupe, an anthology featuring standalone inspirational stories each episode.
 Three new novelas subsequently aired on summer: Head Over Heels, I Don't Trust Men Anymore and La Malquerida.

-For the first time, Telenovela Channel launched its first Brazilian telenovela Carrossel, which is a remake of the 1989 telenovela Carrusel.
+For the first time, Telenovela Channel launched its first and only Brazilian telenovela Carrossel, which is a remake of the 1989 telenovela Carrusel.
 The telenovela, produced by SBT and distributed by Televisa (for international markets), replaced I Don't Trust Men Anymore on October 23, 2017.
-With 252 episodes using the international version (instead of 310 in the original airing), this is the overall longest-running telenovela aired on TNC, although Big Love (2012-2013) remains the longest running Mexican soap opera with 205 episodes.
+With 252 episodes using the international version (instead of 310 in the original airing), this is the overall longest-running telenovela aired on TNC, although Big Love (2012–2013) remains the longest running Mexican soap opera with 205 episodes.

 Two programs premiered on New Year's Day of 2018: My Heart is Yours and The Color of Passion.
-I Don't Trust Men Anymore had its repeat broadcast in July 2018, the first program to have a full run rerun since The One Who Couldn't Love in 2015.
-Secrets at the Hotel was launched on September 3, 2017, replacing La Rosa de Guadalupe.
+I Don't Trust Men Anymore had its repeat broadcast on July 2, 2018, the first program to have a full run rerun since The One who Couldn't Love in 2015.
+Secrets at the Hotel was launched on September 3, 2018, replacing La Rosa de Guadalupe.
 This is the second-period soap opera the channel aired after Passion in 2011.
 Simply María, a remake of the 1989 telenovela (already aired on RPN from 1996 to 1997), was launched on September 17, 2018.
 Fooled Into Love and Ask God for Forgiveness Not Me premiered in late November as 2018 draws to an end.

 Telenovela Channel aired the program Corazón indomable under the title Wild at Heart in January 2019.
 The said telenovela was already shown on GMA Network in 2015, with a slightly reduced number of episodes along with Tagalog audio.
 This is the third time a previously Tagalog-dubbed telenovela on free TV will be aired in English on TNC after Don't Mess with an Angel and Rubi.
 Wild at Heart is based on the 1994 telenovela Marimar which was broadcast on TNC in 2012.
-Alongside with it is the launch of The Stray Cat, which is produced by Nathallie Lartilleux, the same producer of Wild at Heart.
+Alongside with it is the launch of The Stray Cat, which is produced by Nathalie Lartilleux, the same producer of Wild at Heart.

+In June 2019, Telenovela Channel premiered three telenovelas on the same day: The Three Sides of Ana, Las Amazonas and Unforgivable.
+In September 2019, Telenovela Channel aired telenovelas The Neighbor and Passion and Power which was the last telenovela that famous actor Fernando Colunga starred in Televisa until 2023.